Barking and Dagenham College

 Barking & Dagenham College is a general further education college in East London, England.
 It has three campuses across the London Borough of Barking and Dagenham with its main campus being located in Rush Green near Romford.
 Their other campus are located in Barking town centre at the Technical Skills Academy and Barking Learning Centre.

 The College is also home to the East London Institute of Technology.

 History

-Originally known as Barking College, it became Barking & Dagenham College in 2010.
+Originally known as Barking College, also formally known as the Barking College of Technology in the 90s, it became Barking & Dagenham College in 2010.

 In 2015 the College became a Digital & Creative Industries Career College.

 In February 2018, the College was awarded a £5m share of £25.7m funding by the Mayor, Sadiq Khan to complete its Centre for Advanced Technologies.

 In 2021, the college opened its Idris Elba Film and TV Studio, named after one of its alumni who studied performing arts at the college in the 1990s.

 Courses

 Barking & Dagenham College offers technical and professional training, from entry level to level 7.
 Qualifications on offer at the college range from Apprenticeships, BTECs, City and Guilds, HNDs, NCFE/CACHE, NVQs, T-levels, and a range of professional qualifications such as AAT.

 The college provide courses for 16–18-year-olds, as well as adults, on either a full time or part time basis.